GabrielHoffman/GenomicDataStream/README.md

 <a href="https://www.cog-genomics.org/plink/2.0/input#bed">BED</a>,
 <a href="https://anndata.readthedocs.io/en/latest/index.html">H5AD</a>,
 <a href="https://en.wikipedia.org/wiki/Hierarchical_Data_Format">HDF5</a>,
 <a href="https://bioconductor.org/packages/DelayedArray">DelayedArray</a>) into R/Rcpp in chunks for analysis with <nobr><a href="https://doi.org/10.21105/joss.00026">Armadillo</a></nobr> / <a href="eigen.tuxfamily.org">Eigen</a> / <a href="https://www.rcpp.org">Rcpp</a> libraries.
 Mondern datasets are often too big to fit into memory, and many analyses <nobr>operate</nobr> on a small chunk features at a time.
 Yet in practice, many implementations require the whole dataset stored in memory.
 Others pair an analysis with a specific data format in way that the two components can't be separated for use in other applications.
-For example, regresson analysis paired with genotype data from a VCF file.
+For example, regression analysis paired with genotype data from a VCF file.

 The `GenomicDataStream` interface separates: